 FORMAL TITLES: In general, confine capitalization to formal titles used directly before an individual's name: LCMS President Gerald Kieschnick.
-Lowercase titles when they are used after an individual's name (Dr. Gerald Kieschnick, LCMS president; Rev. Matthew Harrison, executive director of LCMS World Relief/Human Care).
+Lowercase titles when they are used after an individual's name (Dr. Gerald Kieschnick, LCMS president; Rev. Matthew Harrison, executive director of LCMS World Relief and Human Care).

-Do not capitalize director of Christian education, director of Christian outreach, deaconess, etc., unless used before a name: Jim is a director of Christian education, but Jim is a DCE.
+Do not capitalize director of Christian education, director of Christian outreach, deaconess, etc., unless used before a name: Jim is a director of Christian education, but transfiguration - See biblical events and concepts.

+Jim is a DCE.
 He came for a visit along with Director of Christian Outreach John Schmidt and Deaconess Jane Carr.